rladies/meetupr/README.md

 With OAuth you need

 -   an OAuth app.
-There’s one shipped in with the package\!
+There’s one shipped in with the package!
 If you prefer you can bring your own app by setting the `meetupr.consumer_key` and `meetupr.consumer_secret` options.

 -   an access token.
 It’s an httr object and it can be saved to disk.
 It expires but can be refreshed.
-It contains secrets so it’s a sensitive file\!
+It contains secrets so it’s a sensitive file!
 For creating one you will be prompted to log into your meetup.com account in the browser.
 But then if you cache the token to disk, you won’t need to do that again.
 This means you can create a token on your computer locally and use it on a server (if